 New Orleans Man Pleads Guilty to Being a Felon in Possession of a Firearm

-STOKES faces a maximum sentence of 10 years imprisonment, a fine of up to $250,000.00, a period of supervised release of 3 years, and a mandatory special assessment of $100.00.
-The Honorable Susie Morgan, United States District Court Judge of the Eastern District of Louisiana, will sentence STOKES on June 18, 2019.
+YOUNG faces a maximum sentence of 10 years of imprisonment, a fine of up to $250,000, up to 3 years of supervised release and a mandatory $100 special assessment fee.